erwanM974/hibou_label/README.md

 |-------------|---|----|----|----|
 | no          | 4 | 12 | 39 |145 |
 | reception=1 | 4 | 10 | 27 | 89 |

+The model file ("example_priority.hsf") and trace file ("example_priority_2.htf") for this example are also in the "examples" folder.

 ## Explore